anir-tubi/tubi-roku/README.md

 __The most commonly used Gulp commands__
 * `$ gulp install` - build a zip and side load it to a device (as set by your ROKU_DEV_TARGET)
 * `$ gulp stage` - build a zip using the "staging" config and upload starter components, and remote components to the staging CDN.
-* `$ gulp release` - bump the build number, and build a zip using the "production" config.
-The starter components and remote components are ready to be udloaded to the production CDN.
+* `$ gulp release` - bump the build number, build starter and remote components .pkgs using the "production" config.
+This command will also make PRs to the CDN repo and this project-total-recall repo on Github.

 __Gulp options__
 * `--<config>` - for example `$ gulp install --staging` will build and install a zip to the targeted device using the "staging" config.
 There is a .yml file for each accepted config value in the /config directory.